al6x/vos/readme.md

 # Vos - Virtual Operating System

-Small abstraction over Operating System, mainly it should be used in conjunction with [Virtual File System][vos] tool.
+Small abstraction over Operating System, mainly it should be used in conjunction with [Virtual File System][vfs] tool.
 Kind of
 Capistrano but without extra stuff and more universal, not forcing You to follow 'The Rails Way'.

 Currently, there are following implementations available: